team-moeller/better-access-charts/README.md

 First, all modules with the name "BAC_*" must be imported from the demo database into your Access database.

-**2. Insert web browser control on form**
+**2. Insert edge browser control on form**

-The second step is to add a web browser control to display the chart on a form.
+The second step is to add an edge browser control to display the chart on a form.
 It is best to give the control a meaningful name.
 This is required later in the VBA code.
-I like to use the name "ctlWebbrowser" for this.
+I like to use the name "ctlEdgeBrowser" for this.

-The following text is entered in the "ControlSource" property: = "about: blank".
-This ensures that the web browser control remains empty at the beginning.

 **3. First lines of code for the basic functionality**